fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

     Quran, Surah Al-Dhariyat ayah 56

 The above verse shows the same core purpose of life for both the humans and the jinn.
 Their purpose of life is not very different from the humans as they are ordered by Allah to do the same good deeds as humans do and they are supposed to obey and worship one and only God “Allah”.
 Like in humans there are two broader categories, Muslims and Non-Muslims, similarly in jinn there are the same two main divisions (the Muslims and Non-Muslims).

 They have the power to choose between true and false, right and wrong as Allah said in sura al-Jinn verse 11:

     And among us are the righteous, and among us are [others] not so; we were [of] divided ways.
     Quran, Surah Al-Jinn 72:11

 ### War Between Jinn and Angels

 The jinn started living on the earth before humans and they didn't behave good and didn't treat the creatures on the earth in a good manner.

 Satan or Iblis is one of the first jinns.
 He was the best among the jinn and he was even raised to the rank of angels.
 But there was evil in his heart and he wanted to rule his own kingdom.
 He asked Allah to send him and some angels to destroy the transgressing jinn on the earth and Allah gave the permission.

 After the battle there were only a small amount of jinn left here and there.

 ### Disobedience of Iblis (Satan)

 Iblis wanted his own Kingdom, and Allah wanted to test him.

-Allah said that He will create a new creation - Adam - and make him the khalifa on earth.
+Allah said that He will create a new creation -- Adam -- and make him the khalifa on earth.
 Allah told angels and Iblis to prostrate before Adam.
 Iblis refused to prostrate because of his arrogance.
 So Allah banished Iblis from heaven but Iblis asked for respite until humans are resurrected and he was granted respite.

-Satan disobeyed God and promised that he will leave humankind astray.
+Satan disobeyed God and promised that he will lead humankind astray.

     I will come from in front of them and I will come from behind them, from their right and their left; nor will you find that most of them are grateful." except for those of them who were righteous.

 ### Shaytan are Enemies to Humans

 Iblis tricked Adam and Eve and managed to get them out of Heaven.
 He made himself many followers among jinn.
 So they all started leading descendands of Adam astray.
 Until the Day of Resurrection.

 Each person has a shaytan (or a bad jinn) assigned to follow him anywhere and misguide him and lead him astray so that he forgets about Allah, does not repent for his sins and eventually ends up in hell.

 Allah has already made us aware of this in the Surah Al-Araf, verse 27: